jk-keller/rotational-growth/README.md

 - clip rotation at 360 (so if degrees = 133, then do 133, 133, 94)
 - add random actions / strokes / filters at times to alter the animation

+- Dones:
   - add prompts for degrees, repeats, and interpolation

 ---